statsmaths/stat209/_notes/class08-variable-types.md

 Unlike the `as.character` function, the `cut` function makes sense for any numeric variable.
 Would `as.character` be useful on the variable `egg_mass`?

+### GitHub Classroom

+In order to submit the projects, you'll need to create a GitHub account and set-up GitHub classroom.
+I will do this interactively in class, but here are the steps in case you are returning to these notes at a later
+time:

+1. I will send a link to your e-mail that you should follow and accept.
+Assuming you have a valid GitHub account, this will set up a repository where all of your projects for this semester should be posted.
+2. Download the project starter code and open it in RStudio.
+3. When you are finished, select the `Knit to HTML` button.
+This should create an html file in the same location that you saved the Rmd file.
+You should also have a file `class01_submit.csv` in the same location.
+4. Return to GitHub and drag and drop the three files into your repository.
+Commit these to the repository with the **Commit changes** button and then you are done!
+If dragging and dropping does not work (only officially support on Chrome I believe), select **Upload files** and do so manually.

+Remember that I will not accept late submissions of the projects.
+It is always better to hand *something* in on time.